Should England go it alone in 2023?

-A vote for English Independence, by the English?
+A vote for English Independence by referendum, by just the English?

 Over the last few years, the U.K population have been subjected to the ongoing saga of the Scottish Independence campaign/s.

 Having lost the original vote in 2014, the governing SNP party have shown they are poor losers.
 They have no respect for the final (2014) vote of the Scottish people or of basic democracy.

 A new pro-independence party has recently been launched by a disgruntled Scottish politician.
 To try to succeed where he had previously failed.